-WOOF requires all dog guests over one-year-old to be spayed or neutered.
+WOOF requires all dog guests over 9 months old to be spayed or neutered.
 We enforce this policy for the following reasons:

 What if I have a puppy who is waiting to be spayed or neutered for health reasons?

-WOOF understands this philosophy and allows intact puppies under one year of age to come to WOOF under the following conditions:
+WOOF understands this philosophy and allows intact puppies under 9 months old to come to WOOF under the following conditions:

 Please also be aware that WOOF may not be able to accommodate all boarding requests for intact puppies due to space limitations on busy holidays or during the summer (July 4th, Labor Day, Thanksgiving, Christmas & New Year’s).